-8th Annual Research Conference
+8th CSBS Annual Research Conference

 Dear CSBS Faculty and Students

-The 2014 University of Texas-Pan American College of Social & Behavioral Sciences Research and Teaching Symposium in Edinburg, Texas will feature cutting edge research on the topic of health, in its broadest sense, through panel sessions, undergraduate and graduate student research posters, and workshops.
-We seek poster, paper, panel, and roundtable proposals that will be informative and relevant, informed by theory and research, encourage opportunities for learner engagement, and/or demonstrate application to the work of participants.
-Undergraduate and graduate students are invited to submit poster, paper, panel, and/or roundtable proposals.
-Faculty and students from UTPA and other institutions of higher education, as well as community members, are invited to submit paper, panel, and/or roundtable proposals.
-Proposals and presentations may be in English or Spanish.
+The 2014 University of Texas-Pan American College of Social & Behavioral Sciences Research and Teaching Symposium in Edinburg, Texas featured cutting edge research on the topic of health, in its broadest sense, through panel sessions, undergraduate and graduate student research posters, and workshops.
+We sought poster, paper, panel, and roundtable proposals that were informative and relevant, informed by theory and research, encouraged opportunities for learner engagement, and/or demonstrated application to the work of participants.
+Undergraduate and graduate students were invited to submit poster, paper, panel, and/or roundtable proposals.
+Faculty and students from UTPA and other institutions of higher education, as well as community members, were invited to submit paper, panel, and/or roundtable proposals.
+Proposals and presentations were in English or Spanish.

 Questions?
 Contact the Conference Chair, Jessica Lavariega Monforti at firstname.lastname@example.org.
-(Please type "8th ARC" in the Subject line.)
+(Please type "8th ARC" in the subject line.)

-The conference will take place on our campus from March 26-29, 2014.
-Please mark your calendar.
+The conference took place on our campus from March 26-29, 2014.

 CFP: Health and Health Policy in the Social Sciences

-As higher education in the south Texas region focuses its attention to building a medical school, recognizing the complex relationship between globalization, local development and health, this symposium calls for research from many disciplinary and methodological perspectives.
-The goal is to highlight the important contribution that can be made by the social sciences to this field, and also the practical and methodological challenges implicit in the study of health and wellness.
+As higher education in the south Texas region focuses its attention to building a medical school, recognizing the complex relationship between globalization, local development and health, this symposium called for research from many disciplinary and methodological perspectives.
+The goal was to highlight the important contribution that can be made by the social sciences to this field, and also the practical and methodological challenges implicit in the study of health and wellness.

 Maximizing Opportunities in Research and Education for Better Health